rodneyswa/streaming/README.md

 ## Start the Stream
 1. Go to [YouTube.com/live_dashboard](https://YouTube.com/live_dashboard) in your browser
+2. Select Normal Latency at the bottom
-2. In OBS click Start Streaming
+3. In OBS click Start Streaming

 ## Stop the Stream
 1. In your browser click on End Stream at the top right